legal resources necessary to hold negligent facilities accountable.

 - Blood in your urine or difficulty passing urine

-One way you can diagnose this condition at home is by self-administering health interventions like drinking plenty of fluids (even if they are fruit-based), taking cranberry supplements, or eating unsalted foods like cooked carrots.
+One way you can diagnose this condition at home is by self-administering health interventions such as drinking plenty of fluids (even if they are fruit-based), taking cranberry supplements, or eating unsalted foods like cooked carrots.

-Other helpful interventions include pelvic floor exercises (Kegels) and getting enough sleep each night.
-In addition, the staff in nursing homes must follow established UTI prevention protocols to avoid recurrent UTI symptoms.Diagnosing a Urinary Tract Infection Using Health Interventions
+Other helpful interventions include pelvic floor exercises (Kegels) and sleeping well each night.
+In addition, the staff in nursing homes must follow established UTI prevention protocols to avoid recurrent infections in the urinary system.

-If the doctor determines that your symptomatic UTI is causing your loved one's health issues, you may notice an immediate change in their care plan, involving:
+If the doctor determines that the symptomatic UTI is causing your loved one's health issues, you may notice an immediate change in their care plan involving:

 - Urinalysis testing

 - A catheter or indwelling urinary catheter (IUC) change